ashtrobe/notpixel-adV2/README.md

 6. Choose the option to save accounts.

 7. Paste your referral link and press Enter.
-If you have multiple accounts, repeat this process to save all your referral links.
+If you have multiple accounts, Choose the option to save multiple accounts and save all your referral links.

 8. Select option 2 to start earning.